paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-008-automotive-products.md

 ### Statutory Notes

 #### References in Text
 The Trade Expansion Act of 1962, referred to in text, is Pub.
 L. 87–794, Oct.
 11, 1962, 76 Stat.
-872, as amended.
-Title III of the Trade Expansion Act of 1962 is classified generally to subchapter III (§ 1901 et seq.) of chapter 7 of this title.
+872. Title III of the Trade Expansion Act of 1962 is classified generally to subchapter III (§ 1901 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-007-trade-expansion-program.md#section-1801) and Tables.

 Section 301 of the Trade Expansion Act of 1962, referred to in text, was classified to [section 1901 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1901&num=0&edition=prelim) and was repealed by Pub.
 L. 93–618, title VI, § 602(d), (e), Jan.
 3, 1975, 88 Stat.
 2072.
 See section 2251 et seq. of this title.